-Professor Paul Workman FMedSci is Chief Executive and President of The Institute of Cancer Research (ICR).
+Professor Paul Workman FMedSci, FRS is Chief Executive and President of The Institute of Cancer Research (ICR).

 Professor Workman is a passionate advocate of personalised molecular medicine and is an enthusiastic practitioner of multidisciplinary cancer drug discovery and development approaches to 'drugging the cancer genome'.
 He also conceptualised the 'Pharmacological Audit Trail' approach.